magomimmo/modern-cljs/doc/tutorial-11.md

 ![Login Form][5]

-As you perhaps remember from the [4th Tutorial], we want to adhere to the [progressive enhancement][6] strategy which allows any browser to access our login form, regardless of the browser capabilities.
+As you perhaps remember from the [4th Tutorial][9], we want to adhere to the [progressive enhancement][6] strategy which allows any browser to access our login form, regardless of the browser capabilities.